 Daggers afford the type designer a rare opportunity to quote from more widely recognized visual languages, such as architecture and other applied arts.
 The daggers in our H&FJ Didot family echo the kinds of details common in period decoration, and those in Whitney evoke the simplified asterisk of the typewriter, its center removed to prevent the buildup of ink.
 In Sentinel, we wanted the design’s industrial brawn to be mellowed by some lyrical flourishes, which in the daggers produced a ‘twisted quillon²² Dagger anatomy, for the quiz: the quillon is the guard that separates the hilt of a knife from its blade, and the choil is the notch where the blade meets the quillon.’ that you’ll find in another place slab serifs traditionally reside: find a pack of playing cards, and look closely at the dagger of the “suicide king.” —JH

 Is any typeface more in-the-know than a Clarendon?
 These smart looking slab serifs have the timeless style of a charcoal gray suit, or a well-chosen pair of horn-rimmed glasses: they’re approachable, welcoming, and effortlessly persuasive.
 Yet they’re tough to use — out of the question for setting text — because they lack italics.

-Enter Sentinel®, a new slab serif from H&FJ.
+Enter Sentinel®, a new slab serif from Hoefler & Co.
 A new take on this lovely and useful style, Sentinel is a refreshingly complete family in twelve weights (Light through Black, with italics throughout) that’s designed to shine in sizes both large and small.
-Featuring text-friendly features like short-ranging figures, and our Latin-X® character set for extended language support, H&FJ is delighted to present the entire Sentinel family for just $199.
+Featuring text-friendly features like short-ranging figures, and our Latin-X® character set for extended language support, H&Co is delighted to present the entire Sentinel family for just $199.